blancaag/ss_image_class/README.md

 ### Running a test over a new set of data

-In order to generate predictions and performance metrics for a new set of data:
+In order to generate predictions and performance metrics for a new set of data, please:

 1. Clone this repository
-2. Copy your test set of images in 'test_images' folder.
+2. Copy your test set of images under 'test_images' folder.
 The directory structure should be of type:

 ```
-test_images/
+test_data/
         sushi/
                 img_1.jpg
                 img_2.jpg